Residents told to stay indoors due to major fire at St. Catharines, Ont. flower farm | CBC News

 Residents told to stay indoors due to major fire at St. Catharines, Ont. flower farm

-No one has been injured in the blaze, but smoke is a concern, Niagara police say
+No one injured in blaze, but Ontario environment ministry officials monitoring air quality

 Residents who live near a flower farm in St. Catharines, Ont. are being asked to shelter in place due to smoke from a "substantial" fire at the rural property.

-No one has been injured in the blaze at Pioneer Flower Farms, 1900 Seventh Street, but smoke is a concern in the immediate area, according to Niagara Regional Police.
+No one has been injured in the blaze at Pioneer Flower Farms, 1900 Seventh St., but smoke is a concern, according to Niagara Regional Police.

+Officials from the Ontario ministry of the environment are now on the scene monitoring air quality.

-Emergency crews were called to the scene shortly after 11 p.m. on Friday for a report of a fire, Stephanie Sabourin, spokesperson for the Niagara police, told CBC Toronto on Saturday.
+Emergency crews were called to the farm shortly after 11 p.m. on Friday for a report of a fire, Stephanie Sabourin, spokesperson for the Niagara police, told CBC Toronto on Saturday.

 "We do have a large area surrounding the active fire that we have residents who are asked to shelter in place," she said.